free consultation

 • A ward’s estate is depleted.

 If a ward marries, guardianship would be terminated over a ward’s person, but not over the estate.
 Of course a guardian can also be removed for incompetence, improper or fradulent conduct, or for other cause.
 However, typically that would not undermine the underlying need for a guardian and so another person or entity would be assigned guardianship.
 The Law Offices of Daniel McGowan, LLC is a full-service law practice, with extensive experience in the areas of litigation and trial practice, elder law, and probate law and trust law.
 Daniel McGowan is well known for his experience with the probate process and Florida, Pennsylvania and Ohio and probate courts.
 He has a reputation for being accessible and for his thoughtful and innovative manner he solves probate problems and other civil disputes.
 Daniel McGowan represents clients in probate and estate matters throughout the Cleveland area, including Lakewood, Rocky River, Fairview Park, Shaker Heights, Cleveland Heights, South Euclid, East Cleveland, Linndale, Brooklyn, Parma, Brook Park.
 Newburgh Heights, Cuyahoga Heights, Brooklyn Heights, Warrensville Heights, Maple Heights, Garfield Heights, Bratenahl and Euclid.
-Call 216-242-6054 today for a free and confidential consultation.
+Call 216-242-6054 today for a confidential consultation.

 Frequently Asked Questions